gift56/Social-World/README.md

 -First step is to clone this repository on github https://github.com/gift56/Social-World -cd client
--npm install to install all dependances
+-Run npm install on your terminal
+-Run npm run dev to start client server.

 ## Usage